bsoelch/CNL/README.md

 especially for algorithms computing computable numbers.<br>

 ## Usage:
+The Code of a CNL-Program exists in two forms, CNL-Binary and CNL-Assembly.

 CNL-Assembly code is stored in .cnla Files.
 Files with executable code files start